SonarSource/sonarqube/server/sonar-docs/src/pages/setup/upgrade-notes.md

 ---

 ## Release 9.2 Upgrade Notes
-**Bitbucket Cloud authentication now embedded** Support for Bitbucket Cloud authentication is now embedded in SonarQube.
-If you're using the community plugin for Bitbucket Cloud authentication, you need to remove it before upgrading.
+**Bitbucket Cloud authentication now built-in**
+Support for Bitbucket Cloud authentication is now built-in.
+If you were using the Bitbucket Cloud authentication plugin before, you need to remove it from SonarQube before upgrading.

-SonarQube reuses the settings from the plugin in the embedded implementation, so you do not need update them.
-The Teams restriction has been replaced with the Workspaces restriction.
-Your Team restriction settings will be migrated to Workspaces restriction settings automatically during upgrade.
-[MMF-2512](https://jira.sonarsource.com/browse/MMF-2512)).
+SonarQube uses the same settings as the plugin, so you do not need to update them.
+The Teams restriction has been replaced with the Workspaces restriction and is migrated accordingly. ([MMF-2512](https://jira.sonarsource.com/browse/MMF-2512)).

 [Full release notes](https://jira.sonarsource.com/secure/ReleaseNote.jspa?projectId=10930&version=16959)